NevilleKitala/NevilleKitala.github.io/_classes/2021-06-25-github-css.markdown

 1. Finally to ensure your remote repo and your local repo are communicating correctly: `git push -u origin master`.
 The git push, submits the changes in your local repository up to the remote repository you specified as the origin.

 1. If this command succeeds, you have configured your Github repo correctly.
-Check your remote repository on github.
+Check your remote repository on Github.
 We expect that nothing has changed.

 Great!
 You have just set up your first Github repository!